RCS/OMS COVID-19 Update

 - Staff work day – Aug.
 26th, 2020

-- Teachers will meet 1:1 with each family for a “connection conference” – Aug.
+- One on one meetings with classroom teachers – Aug.
 27th – Aug.
 28th